Medical and Nature

 It is a denial of the Jewish ideal of the fundamental value of life that drives the forces that wish to remove Terri Schiavo's feeding tube.

-Rabbi Shraga Simmons and Rebbetzin Feige Twerski
+by Rabbi Shraga Simmons and Rebbetzin Feige Twerski

 Where's the beef?
 Examining the pros and cons.